 18. Commission’s decisions are final

-A decision or determination of the Commission in relation to a lotto draw, and the declaration and payment of prizes under these rules, is final and binding upon the holders of receipted tickets and any other persons claiming prizes in respect of the lotto draw.
+A decision or determination of the Commission in relation to a lotto draw, and the declaration and payment of prizes under these rules, is final and binding upon the holders of receipted tickets and digital entries and any other persons claiming prizes in respect of the lotto draw.

+[Rule 18 amended: Gazette 6 Nov 2020 p.
+4159.]

 Division 2 — Conducting a lotto draw

 19. Lotto draws to be numbered